2021 All Stars match: Teams

 1 - Wade Graham was originally selected to play but withdrew due to injury.
-Tyrell Fuimaono was be moved from the bench to second row and Graham was replaced by Zac Saddler.
+Tyrell Fuimaono was moved from the bench to second row and Graham was replaced by Zac Saddler.

 2 - Kevin Proctor was originally selected to play but withdrew due to injury.
 He was replaced by Zane Musgrove.

 3 - Josh Addo-Carr was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 Alex Johnston was moved from the bench to wing and Addo-Carr was replaced by Corey Thompson.

 4 - Reimis Smith was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 Patrick Herbert was moved from the bench to wing and Reimis Smith was replaced by Esan Marsters.

 5 - Jahrome Hughes was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 Benji Marshall was moved from the bench to halfback and Hughes was replaced by Daejarn Asi.

 6 - Jesse Bromwich was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 He was replaced by Russell Packer.

 7 - Brandon Smith was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 Jeremy Marshall-King was moved from the bench to hooker and Brandon Smith was replaced by Issac Luke.

 8 - Kenny Bromwich was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 Jordan Riki was moved from the bench to second row and Kenny Bromwich was replaced by Jackson Topine.

 9 - Nelson Asofa-Solomona was originally selected to play but withdrew due to a Victoria COVID-19 border closure.
 He was replaced by Emry Pere.

 10 - Bailey Simonsson was originally selected to play but withdrew due to injury.
 He was replaced by Wiremu Greig.